-A preacher and an atheistic barber were once walking through the city slums.
-The barber said, "This is why I cannot bedition?
-I cannot help it that he is like that.
-He lieve in a God of love.
-If God was as kind as you has never come in my shop.
-If he were to visit say, He would not permit all this poverty, disease me, I could fix him up and make him look like a and squalor.
-He would not allow these poor bums real person!
-No barber would never let that man these things."
+A preacher and an atheistic Author barber were once walking through the city slums.
+The barber said, "This is why I cannot believe in a God of love.
+If God was as kind as you say, He would not permit all this poverty, disease and squalor.
+He would not allow these poor bums to be addicted to drugs and other life-destroying habits.
+No, I cannot believe in a God who permits these things."

-was especially unkempt and filthy.
-His hair was lowing these people to continue in their evil hanging down his neck and he had a half-inch of ways, when He is constantly inviting them to stubble on his face.
-The preacher said, "You can- come and be saved.
-The reason these people are not be a very good barber or you would not permit slaves to sin and evil habits is that they refuse a man like that to continue living in this neighbor- the One who died to save and deliver hood without a haircut or shave."
+The preacher was silent until they met a man who was especially unkempt and filthy.
+His hair was hanging down his neck and he had a half-inch of stubble on his face.
+The preacher said, "You cannot be a very good barber or you would not permit a man like that to continue living in this neighborhood without a haircut or shave."